babycamel/afew/README.md

 Also have a look at [Google Collaboratory](https://colab.research.google.com/) (you will need a [gmail account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp) to access this).

+We will use [Zoom](https://zoom.us)for  classroom presentation and discussion, you will need to sign up for an account and downlaod the software.
+In addition to participate and receive assistance if you get stuck on something we will use [AnyDesk](https://anydesk.com/en).
+You will need to download and install this by following the instructions as they appear.
+AnyDesk will allow me to monitor your indiviual progress and assist you if you appear not to understand something or are falling behind.

 ## Philosophy

 The approach we take is informed by a number of ideas, the first is that the practice of economics is largely a form of computation, the second it that analyses should be reproducible ([reproducible research](https://reproducibleresearch.net/)) and the third that when reporting the results of analyses, the emphasis should be on the written word rather than the computation ([literate programming](http://www.literateprogramming.com/)).
 Finally, the approach should be participative in the tradition of [R.L.
 Moore's approach to teaching mathematics](http://www.legacyrlmoore.org/).